FerretEsq/HELK/docs/architecture/elasticsearch.md

 Heap can and or is set one of four ways, as detailed below.

-### 1) Allow HELK to calculate how much to assign.
+### 1) Allow HELK to calculate how much memory to assign.

 This is based on the available memory and variables shown in the code block below.
-It’s very important to note `available memory`, not the amount of memory the host has.
+It’s very important to note `available memory`, not the total memory the host has.
 An example to show why this is critical to understand..
 If you have a 100GB RAM server, but the server is actively using 90GBs of RAM - then you will NOT get the max 31GB heap/memory for elasticsearch.
 In this example you would actually end up getting roughly 3 GBs for the heap.
-Because, with only 10 GBs of available/free memory, it could cause drastic issues to lock up all of the remaining memory!
+Because, with only 10 GBs of available/free memory, it could cause drastic issues by locking up all of the remaining available memory!

 ```
 if available memory >= 1000 MBs and <= 5999 MBs: